Nick Senzel Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Brewers' 4.08 team ERA ranks 12th among all MLB pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.15).

-- In his most recent time out on Sunday, the righty threw six innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.
+- The right-hander last appeared on Tuesday against the Toronto Blue Jays, when he threw 4 1/3 innings, allowing six earned runs while giving up 11 hits.

-- The 32-year-old has put up an ERA of 4.89, with 7.4 strikeouts per nine innings, in nine games this season.
-Opponents are batting .234 against him.
+- In five games this season, the 30-year-old has an ERA of 4.07, with 6.3 strikeouts per nine innings.
+Opponents are hitting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.